hoseinhamzei/reactjs-countdown-hook/README.md

 ## Usage
-the useTimer hook of "reactjs-countdown-hook" accepts initial remaining time as seconds and an optional callback function to run when timer is over and the hook return the following variables:
+the useTimer hook of "reactjs-countdown-hook" accepts initial remaining time as seconds and an optional callback function to run when the timer is over and the hook returns the following variables:

  - isActive: the state of the timer that shows if the count down is paused or it's active - boolean
  - counter: remaining time in seconds - number